zolotarevandrew/my-learning-tracker/log.md

 - To access the current element of the inputCollection value within the instance, the multi-instance activity can define the inputElement variable (e.g. item).
 The element is stored as a local variable of the instance under the given name.

 ![image](https://user-images.githubusercontent.com/49956820/187065024-ecc83ff7-57a7-429c-9c98-f70b7b8d660b.png)

+**Pluses**
+- I can use multi instance tasks for array multiple processing in one external task;

 [Log Index]
 ----------------------------------------------------------